🖧 VLAN (Virtual Local Area Network)

 Logical Network Segmentation:

-VLANs divide a physical network into multiple logical networks, improving management and security. -
+VLANs divide a physical network into multiple logical networks, thus breaking broadcast domain. -

 Improved Security: